 When we are doing game drives I tend to watch the road and road sides in front while Jenny looks left and right.

-On guided game drives you a relying on the field guide to keep you safe and most guides that we have experienced were very safety-conscious but even then accidents can happen.
+On guided game drives you a relying on the field guide for your safari safety and most guides that we have experienced were very safety-conscious but even then accidents can and do happen!

 Thereafter we were on our way to see some lions when our vehicle, we think, hit an aardvark burrow.
 The field guide was not speeding – he was doing at around 20-30 kms per hour but he didn’t see a hole up ahead and when the front tire reached the depression the vehicle came to an abrupt stop and I went flying.